bharatag01/notes/HLD_Uber.md

 it is similar like apprach but geohash dvide the world into equal parts and each location have some prefix. so azu=india and if azumz=UP.

-we can use no sql DB like redis which supports geohash and if any driver send the location suppose UpateDriverLocation(driver_id,lat,lon) so it calculates teh geohash of new location and update the new location in cache.
+we can use cache like redis which supports geohash and if any driver send the location suppose UpateDriverLocation(driver_id,lat,lon) so it calculates teh geohash of new location and update the new location in cache.

+it stores map like geohash and cab_id.

 getNearbyDrivers(lat,long)
 calcualte geohash of location and search List cab=cache.get(geoHash);--egg01